Sandrine Grenier, Winner of the University of Montpellier’s 2025 Innovation Award

 Lacour, Criminal Division of the Court of Cassation, November 25, 1962

-▶ Three more video stops are currently in post-production and will soon be posted on the YouTube channel Straight to the Point specifically created for the “Law and Cinema” project of the Marketing Techniques department at the IUT of Béziers.
-They will be available for other students to view, who, thanks to a playful approach to the court ruling, will also be able to immerse themselves in reading and understanding it.
+▶ Three more video stops are currently in post-production and will soon be posted on the YouTube channel Straight into the Lens specifically created for the “Law and Cinema” project of the Marketing Techniques department at the IUT in Béziers.
+They will be available for other students to watch, who, thanks to a fun approach to the court ruling, will also be able to immerse themselves in reading and understanding it.

 ▶ The " Droit dans l’objectif" channel